aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/tables/read-and-write-table-with-query-table-data-source/_index.md

 const table = worksheet.getListObjects().get(0);

-// Check the data source type if it is query table if (table.getDataSourceType() === AsposeCells.TableDataSourceType.QueryTable) {
+// Check the data source type to see if it is a query table if (table.getDataSourceType() === AsposeCells.TableDataSourceType.QueryTable) {
     table.setShowTotals(true);
 }

 // Save the file
 workbook.save(path.join(outputDir, "SampleTableWithQueryTable_out.xls"));
 ```

-The source and output excel files are attached for reference.
+The source and output Excel files are attached for reference.

 [Source File](96928091.xls)